ksummers92/Trident-Mods/Gantry Blobifier/readme.md

 	- Length of these will depend on the length of the dowels that you choose and the length of spacer you have.
 	- Generally, the length of the screws should be less than half the length of the rods (recommend (length_of_rod/2)-10) and choose spacer appropriately.
 - 2x M3x25mm spacer for mating the support bolts together
-	- Strictly speaking, these and the 40mm bolts may not be necessary, but I added them as a backup in the event that the screws holding the rods in place backed out over time from vibrations.
-You can add loctite to these, I would not recommend adding loctite to the screws holding the rods.
+	- <s>Strictly speaking, these and the 40mm bolts above may not be necessary, but I added them as a backup in the event that the screws holding the rods in place backed out over time from vibrations.
+You can add loctite to these, I would not recommend adding loctite to the screws holding the rods. </s>
+	- After extended use, when I took the blobifier apart, I found that my set screws had loosened.
+Therefore, I believe that these support rods are good insurance.
 - 1x 15x2x?mm aluminum bar for tray
 	- You want this long enough to extend about 4-5mm past nozzle when nozzle parked over tray.
 	- I suggest buying longer than needed and cutting to length once you have everything mocked up.